Accelerate Breakthrough Research with Intuitive Sample Preparation

 - Monitor Evaporation Progress: When concentrating to a specific volume rather than to dryness, monitor the process carefully.
 For SAFE extracts destined for GC-MS or GC-O analysis, typical final volumes range from 200 μL to 1 mL, depending on the concentration of target analytes and instrument sensitivity requirements.

-- Consider Sample Position: Nitrogen evaporators with individual needle height adjustment allow optimization for varying tube sizes and solvent volumes, ensuring consistent results across all sample positions.
+- Consider Sample Position: Nitrogen evaporators with individual needle height adjustment, like the N-EVAP, allow optimization for varying tube sizes and solvent volumes, ensuring consistent results across all sample positions.

-While other volatile extraction methods exist—including headspace solid-phase microextraction (HS-SPME), purge-and-trap, and direct solvent extraction—SAFE combined with nitrogen evaporation offers distinct advantages for comprehensive aroma profiling:
+While other volatile extraction methods exist, headspace solid-phase microextraction (HS-SPME), purge-and-trap, and direct solvent extraction, SAFE combined with nitrogen evaporation offers distinct advantages for comprehensive aroma profiling: [12]

-- Higher Yields: Shorter valve open times (0.2 seconds) and longer closed times (20 seconds) increase recovery of high-boiling odorants and improve performance with lipid-rich samples.
+- Higher Yields: Shorter valve open times and longer closed times increase recovery.

 - Reduced Contamination Risk: Automated operation eliminates human error that could allow non-volatile material to transfer into the volatile isolate.